 Running is an excellent way to lose weight, burning more calories per unit time than any other form of aerobic exercise.
 Beyond this basic consideration, however, many competitive runners are interested in knowing how much faster their race times might be given a specified drop in body mass.
 While this varies from person to person and depends on a host of factors, certain general guidelines apply.

-Just how much can you expect to benefit from being lighter?
-Fitness author Joe Henderson suggests that losing a single pound doesn't mean much, but it has an effect when it all adds up.
-Ten pounds could equal and extra 20 seconds shaved off a mile, which multiples to more than a minute in a 5K, two minutes in a 10K, 4.5 minutes in half-marathon and nearly 9 minutes in a marathon.
+So just how much can you expect to benefit from being lighter?
+Joe Henderson, the author of various books on running, has this to offer: "The loss of a single pound doesn't mean much for a single mile, but the effect multiplies nicely.
+Ten pounds equals 20 seconds per mile, which grows to a minute-plus in a 5K, more than two minutes in a 10K, nearly 4.5 minutes in a half-marathon and almost nine minutes in a marathon."

 While the typical American may be out of shape and at a heavier than medically advisable weight, competitive runners are a psychological and physical breed among themselves and are notorious for trying to make too much of a good thing.
 Many successful runners have fallen prey to the trap of thinking that just a few extra lost pounds will catapult them to a new performance level.
 Many develop outright eating disorders, while even those who do not often suffer from various injures and illnesses, experience fertility problems, or at a minimum become slower instead of faster.